A quick booze primer –

 Wine and liquor inside the same glass.
 You’re at CTC.

-Yes, the award-winning proprietors of The Cocktail Trading Company – who very recently closed their temporary Soho bar – have opened a bigger, better, boozier flagship in Brick Lane… proving beyond all reasonable doubt that when God closes a door, he really does open a window.
+Yes, the award-winning proprietors of The Cocktail Trading Company have closed their temporary Soho bar and gone on to open a bigger, better, boozier flagship in Brick Lane… proving beyond all reasonable doubt that when God closes a door, he really does open a window.

 Of course they’re still serving their signature mind-bending cocktails/art pieces, and the space itself is still devastatingly dark, moody and handsome (largely thanks to the combination of a rustic stone floor with a beautiful wood-panelled celling).
 But what’s new?
 Well, this is –